tamarit/edd/README.md

 The Erlang Declarative Debugger is written in Erlang, so you will need an Erlang system installed in you computer.
-To compile the 'edd' source first move to the directory of the repository (for exmple /home/john/edd) and open an Erlang
+To compile the 'edd' source first move to the directory of the repository (for example /home/john/edd) and open an Erlang
 emulator:

     $ erl